hashemi/slox/README.md

 which takes you through the process of writing an interpreter for a language called Lox.

-In the book, the language is implemented as an tree-walking interpreter in Java and a bytecode compiler and VM in C. This project ports the Java version to Swift.
-It now complete in Dec 2017. 🎉
+In the book, the lox is implemented as an tree-walking interpreter in Java then as a bytecode compiler and VM in C. This project ports the Java version to Swift.

+This project is now complete 🎉.

 ## Related Projects